Pada (film): Reception

 The film released to highly positive reviews.

-Anna M. M. Vetticad of Firstpost rated the film 4 out of 5 stars and wrote, “Pada is a lesson for students of cinema on how to keep a true story engaging even for a person who has read the facts, including the sensational climax, available to the public.”
-She added, “...Pada steers clear of cinematic loudness.
-In this, it is far removed from formulaic, machoistic commercial Indian cinema of all languages, which substitutes hollow, violent machismo for valour.” but said there was a “frustrating deficiency” of gender diversity in the film.
+Anna M. M. Vetticad of Firstpost rated the film 4 out of 5 stars and wrote, "Pada is a lesson for students of cinema on how to keep a true story engaging even for a person who has read the facts, including the sensational climax, available to the public."
+She added, "...Pada steers clear of cinematic loudness.
+In this, it is far removed from formulaic, machoistic commercial Indian cinema of all languages, which substitutes hollow, violent machismo for valour." but said there was a "frustrating deficiency" of gender diversity in the film.
 Vetticad ranked it eighth on her year-end list of best Malayalam films for the publication.
 Anna Mathews of A critic from The Times of India gave the film a rating of four out of five and said that "Basically, writer-director Kamal KM used a striking incident in the State's political history and converted it into a good cinema with a compelling, thought-provoking screenplay, perfectly captured scenes that convey not only the very different times but also the working of our government offices, and great acting.
 This is a highly recommended film for all".
 S. R. Praveen of The Hindu called the film "a sympathetic portrayal of the justified anger of the oppressed".
 Gautham VS of The Indian Express opined that "The movie is a powerful political statement and throws light on the policies of changing governments, be it the left or the right, who diluted the tribal laws over the years in favour of corporate interests by taking away the rights of tribal communities over forests".
-Sreeju Sudhakaran of LatestLY gave the film a rating of 4/5 and wrote "Kunchako Boban’s Malayalam Film Is Bold, Arresting Callback to a Revolt Against Systemic Indifference".